Currents (album): Background

 Tame Impala emerged in the early 2010s as one of psychedelic rock's most prominent new acts.
 The group, fronted by musician Kevin Parker, released two albums that received adoration from music critics: Innerspeaker (2010) and Lonerism (2012).
 "Elephant" became an alt-rock radio hit, and was placed in several television series and commercials.
 Parker founded the band and is typically the sole operating member in the studio.
 In between Tame Impala releases, Parker founded the space disco band AAA Aardvark Getdown Services.

 He began writing songs shortly after completing Lonerism, but was unable to specify when the album began to take shape: "There’s never really a start and never really an end either."
 The idea to compile his songs into an album came when he had between 10–20 songs ready.
 In May 2014, Parker spoke of his growing inclination toward recording the album in a triple J radio interview, explaining that: "I'm getting more and more sucked into the world of making an album.
 It's weird how it happens naturally, it's almost feels like a seasonal thing.
 I've started to think about tracklistings and all the things that come with an album."

 The album's change in style has root in several events.
 Parker began to feel that even songs outside the psychedelic genre could possess its qualities; he made this assumption while under the influence of psychedelic mushrooms and cocaine and listening to the Bee Gees' "Stayin' Alive".
 At some point, Parker broke up with his girlfriend, French singer-songwriter Melody Prochet, and moved from Paris back to his hometown of Perth.
 According to Parker, "the only rule was to make an attempt to abandon the rules that I've set up in the past."
 This included toying with things he considered musically "cheesy" or taboo, including drum machines and various effects.

+The album title Currents references the abandoned South Fremantle Power Station, where Parker found inspiration during the writing process for the album.
+He recalled, "A lot of the songs on Currents have passages that were directly inspired by the power house and doing laps of it.
+It is scary and confronting, but such a beautiful thing."
+Parker also wrote many of the album's lyrics on nearby beaches, including Fremantle's South Beach.
+"There are many things that seep into your music and one of them is where you live", he later said.
+"I suddenly remembered the value of being somewhere serene and beautiful and getting inspired in that way."